n-batalha/cookiecutter-alexa-python/README.md

 make test
 ```

-To run tests manually, with the local setup above, you can start a local test server with:
+To run tests manually, with the local setup above, after you start a local test server with:

 ```
 python bot/bot/app.py